duglin/helloworld/README.md

 #### Setup our network

-Before we can actually use Knative we need to do some additional setup around our networking.
-Actually, that's a lie.
-Without any changes to Knative you could let it default to use `example.com` as the domain name for your services but then that means when you access them you'll need to manaually set the HTTP `Host` header to be `<app-name>.example.com` instead of something meaningful.
-But, that's no good for a demo, so I needed to fix this so that I could use the DNS name that IBM Cloud Kubernetes Service setup for me.
+Before we go any further, we'll need to modify our Istio configuration so that it allows outbound network traffic from our pods.
+By default Istio blocks all outbound traffic.
 To do this I have this `ingress.yaml` file:

 ```
-# Route all *.containers.appdomain.cloud URLs to our istio gateway
-apiVersion: extensions/v1beta1
-kind: Ingress
-metadata:
-  name: iks-knative-ingress
-  namespace: istio-system
-  annotations:
-    # give 30s to services to start from "cold start"
-    ingress.bluemix.net/upstream-fail-timeout: "serviceName=knative-ingressgateway fail-timeout=30"
-    ingress.bluemix.net/upstream-max-fails: "serviceName=knative-ingressgateway max-fails=0"
-    ingress.bluemix.net/client-max-body-size: "size=200m"
-spec:
-  rules:
-    - host: "*.containers.appdomain.cloud"
-      http:
-        paths:
-          - path: /
-            backend:
-              serviceName: istio-ingressgateway
-              servicePort: 80
----
 # Allow for pods to talk to the internet
 apiVersion: v1
 kind: ConfigMap